 Get a Regular Pap Test

 What is a pap test?
 A pap test or pap smear is a gynecological exam in which your physician will collect and test the cells in your cervix.
 The cells are examined under a microscope and screened for cancerous characteristics.
-This test is able to decipher if the cell changes in your cervix could become cancerous in the future.
+This test can decipher if the cell changes in your cervix could become cancerous in the future.
 Abnormal pap smear test results can deter the development of cervical cancer.
-Our physicians follow the American College of Obstetricians and Gynecologists’ recommendations and encourage women to have their first pap test at the age of 21 and once every three years thereafter.
+Our physicians follow the American College of Obstetricians and Gynecologists’ recommendations and encourage women to have their first pap test at age 21 and once every three years thereafter.

 Human papillomavirus (HPV) screening and prevention

 HPV is a sexually transmitted disease that generally clears up in 2 years without presenting symptoms.
-However, infections that persist beyond this time period may begin to harm the cervical cells.
+However, infections that persist beyond this period may begin to harm the cervical cells.
 Over time, this can cause cervical cancer.
 HPV is one of the most significant risk factors for cervical cancer – especially in women 30+.
-For women over the age of 30, our gynecologists recommend a combination of the pap test and HPV test.
-A vaccine is available for both boys and girls, and should be given ideally around age 11 or 12.
+For women over 30, our gynecologists recommend a combination of the pap test and HPV test.
+A vaccine is available for boys and girls and should be given ideally around age 11 or 12.

 Make lifestyle changes